IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

 Goal of this lab is to showcase the basics (and the ease) of deploying a LLM (also known as foundation models) on Power and how easy it is to switch to a different LLM.
 But before we do that, let's understand the ecosystem around LLMs (also known as foundation models or Generative AI) in the context of IBM Power.

-In this lab, we will deploy 2 LLMs from [Hugging Face (HF)](https://huggingface.co/){target="_blank"} on IBM Power10 using the on-prem lab environment that has been provisioned.
+In this lab, we will deploy 2 LLMs from [Hugging Face (HF)](https://huggingface.co/){target="_blank"} on IBM Power10 using the on-premises lab environment that has been provisioned.

 ## What is Hugging Face?